 Kvik Halden

-Fotballklubb is a football club from the town of Halden; which is located in Østfold,
+Fotballklubb is a football club from the town of Halden, which is located in the region of Østfold,

-near to the Swedish border and seventy-five miles south of Oslo.
+near the Swedish border and seventy-five miles south of Oslo.
 The current

 club came about as a merger in 1997.